Misachu10032/vo2-frontend/README.md

 # To Run
 1. clone and navigate to the folder
-2. npm install(Assuming you have npm install.Please install npm in you don't)
+2. npm install(Assuming you have npm install.Please install npm if you don't)
 3. npm run start
 4. the project is hosted on http://localhost:3000/